 and I always endeavor to please".

-from Emma Irvine Reed
+saved and typed by Emma Irvine Reed